Skip to main content

 Court ruling on waiver of jurisdictional challenges in compulsory arbitration when parties fail to seek timely stay within 20-day period under NY Insurance Law.

-In UM and SUM arbitration, it has been held that the failure to stay the arbitration within 20-days of the service of an intent to arbitrate waives the right to contest jurisdictional issues.
-We learn today that a modified rule holds true for UM arbitrations.
+In UM and SUM arbitration, it has been held that the failure to stay the arbitration within 20 days of the service of an intent to arbitrate waives the right to contest jurisdictional issues.
+The Appellate Term’s decision in State Farm Mutual Automobile Insurance Co. v Statewide Insurance Co. demonstrates that a modified rule holds true for UM arbitrations, with potentially harsh consequences for parties who fail to act promptly.

 State Farm Mut.
 Auto.
 Ins.
 Co. v Statewide Ins.
 Co., 2010 NY Slip Op 50588(U)(App.
 Term 2d Dept. 2010)